rxng8/Faster-R-CNN-Research/README.md

   * a folder containing the images to be downloaded (`open_image` in this case).
 6. Run the [`/dataset/downloader.py`](./dataset/downloader.py) to download image into a folder.
 ```
-# Cahnge directory to dataset folder.
+# Change directory to dataset folder.
 cd dataset
 # For the case we want to use 2 processor.
 python downloader.py data.txt --download_folder=open_image --num_processes=2